robertgagnon726/ai-codegen/README.md

 ## Roadmap

+- [ ] Filter out files to ensure only js and ts files are included in context
 - [ ] Add support for TypeScript type inference.
 - [ ] Setup ESLint and Prettier for consistent code formatting.
 - [ ] Support for additional testing frameworks.
 - [ ] Add export references to the context for enhanced test generation.
 - [ ] Support for detecting existing related tests and using them as context.
+- [ ] Add more keywords to the package.json

 ---

-// TODO BG - what are some good keywords to add to package.json?